Quickscribe Services Ltd.

 Improve Strata Governance

-The British Columbia Law Institute's Strata Property Law Project Committee is calling for reforms to the Strata Property Act, the Strata Property Regulation, and the Schedule of Standard Bylaws to enhance the governance of strata corporations.
 The Report on Governance Issues for Stratas is the third report published in the project.
 It represents over two years of work by the Strata Property Law (Phase Two) Project Committee at 23 committee meetings and consideration of 290 responses to the Consultation Paper on Governance Issues for Stratas.
 The report examines five topics relating to strata-corporation governance: (1) bylaws and rules; (2) statutory definitions; (3) general meetings and strata-council meetings; (4) finances; and (5) notices and communications.
 Read the full article by By Kevin Zakreski with BCLI.

-Vancouver Home Sales Fall nearly 40 Per Cent in
+Vancouver Home Sales Fall Nearly 40 Per Cent in

 January, as Prices Pull Back